YunYang1994/face_recognition/README.md

 In this repository you will learn to build your own neural-network from scratch.
-To get started make sure you have `git`, a C compiler, and `make` installed.
+To get started make sure you have `git`, a C/C++ compiler, and `make` installed.
 Then run:

 ⏳ Contents